*** Wobbly Boot Vineyard is temporarily closed but you can still order our wines which can be delivered Australia wide freight FREE ***

 Wobbly Boot Vineyard is located in southern Tasmania’s Coal River Valley on the banks of the idyllic White Kangaroo Rivulet.
 It is approximately 35 km north of Hobart and nearby to the historic town of Richmond.

 Wobbly Boot Vineyard is owned and operated by Paul, Lynda and Isaac Williams who love nature and are committed to animal welfare and wildlife rescue.
+We have an 'animals first' and ethical philosophy where our grape growing, wine making and business model practices all place animals first and foremost.

 Wobbly Boot Vineyard is the perfect location for your next function or group event.
 We are popular for birthdays, anniversaries, pre wedding functions, tours, tasting groups, end of year gatherings and corporate events.